KristineGudavadze/django-news-portal/README.md

 - Ensure STATIC_ROOT and STATICFILES_DIRS are correctly configured in settings.py
 - Always run Django commands from the project folder news_portal (not the repo root)
 - The venv/ folder is ignored; recreate it locally using python3 -m venv venv
+- Creating a post via the API endpoint will update the page immediately through WebSockets